 If you’ve been exercising for any amount of time, you know how beneficial cardio workouts are.
 But, if you’re like me, you may have realized there are many ways to skin a cat and wonder which form of cardio is best—and why.

 Great Cardio Options

 Cardio can take on many forms, and they can all be effective as long as you get your heart rate pumping.
-The stair stepper vs elliptical is an interesting debate, but they are quite different machines.
-The one that’s best for you will depend on your exercise goals.
+The stair stepper vs elliptical is an interesting comparison, but they are quite different machines.

 It’s a simple but ingenious design.
 Anyone who has climbed a flight of stairs knows that it’s great exercise, and that’s what the stair stepper recreates.
 It comes in elevator-like varieties or something that has only two pedals but still mimics the same movement.